School Science Lessons

 Phytophthora are not called fungi, because they have cellulose cell walls, whereas fungi have chitin cell walls.

-Have diploid chromosomes in non-reproductive stage (fungi haploid cells).
+They have diploid chromosomes in non-reproductive stage (fungi haploid cells).

-Have hyphae that lack cross walls, coenocytic hyphae and they have two types of flagella.
+They have hyphae that lack cross walls, coenocytic hyphae and they have two types of flagella.

-Phytophthora, brown rot disease of citrus, especially "Washington Navel" orange and lemons, top and root rot of pineapple
+Phytophthora, brown rot disease of citrus, affects especially "Washington Navel" orange and lemons, top and root rot of pineapple

 9.7.0 Kingdom Protista, protists